-Any boat that was actually built (some sort of photo verification is necessary if in question) and did, or was capable of, racing in the unlimited class of hydroplane racing the year it existed.
+Any boat that attempted to qualify (some sort of photo verification is necessary if in question) for racing in the unlimited class of hydroplane racing.
 Prototype boats that were "plans only" are not allowed.

 Boat appearance and design:

 All members will be required to build their boats as closely as possible to the original boat and have a photograph of the real boat for verification.
 This includes paint colors.